 Payment for redemptions of Fund shares is usually made within one business day, but not later than seven calendar days after receipt of your redemption request, unless the check used to purchase the shares has not yet cleared.
 The Trust may suspend the right of redemption or postpone the date of payment for more than seven days during any period when (1) trading on the New York Stock Exchange is restricted or the New York Stock Exchange is closed for other than customary weekends and holidays, (2) the SEC has by order permitted such suspension for the protection of the Funds' shareholders, or (3) an emergency exists making disposal of portfolio securities or valuation of net assets not reasonably practicable.
-In addition to the foregoing, the Trust reserves the right to suspend payment of a request for redemption for a period of up to 10 business days, but no longer than 15 calendar days, after receipt of a redemption request in good order when it is not reasonably practicable for the Funds to fairly determine the true holder of any Fund's shares.
+In addition to the foregoing, the Trust reserves the right to suspend payment of a request for redemption request in good order when it is not reasonably practicable for the Funds to fairly determine the true holder of any Fund's shares.
 The Transfer Agent, acting on behalf of a Fund and consistent with guidance from the SEC staff, may place a temporary hold on the payment of redemption proceeds from an account held directly with the Fund if the Transfer Agent reasonably believes that financial exploitation of a shareholder who is either over 65 years of age or who has an impairment that renders him/her unable to protect his/her interests has occurred, is occurring, has been attempted, or will be attempted.